 Heritage Quest provides libraries with a unique, growing collection of research materials for tracing family history and American culture.
 Beginning or professional genealogists can now use this powerful online library, with original page images for all documents, from the convenience of their home or at the library.
-This site requires you to enter your Maryland state library card information, if you are out of state, please check with your local library.
+This site requires you to enter your Maryland state library card information, if you reside out of state, please check with your local library regarding availability.

 Dorchester County, Maryland Genealogical Magazine provides genealogical information for Dorchester County.
 The all volunteer project provides obituaries, Bible records, probate, chancery, marriage, military, death and church records.

-Worcester County, Maryland Genealogy Records provided by The Worcester County, Maryland Commissioners and The Ocean City Museum Society, Inc. and include chancery court records, family records, obituary records, orphan court records and will records.
+Worcester County, Maryland Genealogy Records is provided by the Worcester County, Maryland Commissioners and the Ocean City Museum Society, Inc. and includes chancery court records, family records, obituary records, orphan court records and will records.